 - E&G Departmental Operating Funds (Current Year E&G – Fund ID: 10000 and Carry Forward E&G – Fund ID: 10009)

 - Salary and Benefits – As noted above, these are treated as an exception.
-The financial responsibility for managing/reconciling these two budget categories resides with college-level administration.
-However the decision to hire, establish assignments and evaluate the performance of faculty and staff employees is the responsibility of the department chair.
+The financial responsibility for managing/reconciling these two budget categories resides with the college-level administration.
+However, the decision to hire, establish assignments and evaluate the performance of faculty and staff employees is the responsibility of the department chair.
 Chairs are ultimately responsible for managing the full array of human capital supported within their academic unit with the goal of maximizing the instructional and research productivity.

 - Non-salary funds (all other budget accounts) – financial responsibility for managing and reconciling these funds are assigned to the academic departments in CAS.

 - Student Fees – Material and Supply and Facility and Equipment Fees tied to specific courses and paid by students.

 - INTO funds - third-party paid tuition payments for international students enrolled in the program

 - Core Facilities – are housed in some CAS academic departments.
 These facilities generate fee revenue from use of scientific equipment shared by many faculty and students.
 Chairs are also responsible for approving fee waivers and oversight of the billing function.

 - Centers & Institutes (where the director reports to the Department Chair)

 - Other revenue-generating operations related to educational business activities

 - F&A Returns – department share (Fund 18300/DEPTMNT)